 Colleges of Oxford University are like something out of Harry Potter, yet they are real places of learning in the 21st century; students in strange old-fashioned uniforms and weird traditions; famous political, scientific and literary figures, like Theresa May, Bill Clinton, C.S Lewis, Lewis Carroll, Stephen Hawking; great pubs and trips on the river – Oxford has it all.

 - The City of Bath – a UNESCO World Heritage site.

 The intriguing Roman settlement still with the natural hot spring water that gave the city its name – yes the Roman Baths are still there for us to visit.
 Bath is famous for its beautiful gothic cathedral, elegant sweeping architecture and the era of Jane Austen ‘s novels and polite society in 18th century England.

 - Stratford-upon-Avon – the home of William Shakespeare.

-Let’s visit the Shakespeare Birthplace where the great wordsmith was born, often brought to life by actors who will act out a small part of your favourite play; let’s see where Shakespeare went to school, where he retired with all that money he made in London and where he found his final resting place in the Church of the Holy Trinity in 1616.
+Let’s visit Stratford upon Avon where the great wordsmith was born, often brought to life by actors who will act out a small part of your favourite play; let’s see where Shakespeare went to school, where he lived with his wife Anne Hathaway and where he found his final resting place in the Church of the Holy Trinity in 1616.